Rights of same-sex couples

 - Not married to each other or in a registered civil partnership

 - Not related within the prohibited degrees of relationship (broadly speaking, relationships which would make them ineligible to marry each other)

 - Living together in an intimate and committed relationship.

 The Act amended a number of laws where rights are already available to opposite-sex cohabitants in order to make such rights available to same-sex cohabitants.
 These include:

 - The Residential Tenancies Act 2004 was amended to provide that a same-sex cohabitant of a deceased tenant has the same entitlement to inherit a tenancy as an opposite-sex cohabitant of a deceased tenant has

 - The Civil Liability Act 1961 now provides that a same-sex cohabitant of a deceased person has the same entitlement that an opposite-sex cohabitant has to sue for damages in the event of the cohabitant’s wrongful death

 - Qualified cohabitants as defined in the 2010 Act (see below) are now entitled to be informed about the registration of an enduring power of attorney under the Powers of Attorney Act 1996

-The Act also introduced a redress scheme for cohabiting couples including same-sex cohabiting couples.
-To be a a qualified cohabitant for the scheme you must have been a cohabitant for at least 5 years or for 2 years if you have a child with your partner.
-If one of you is still married, then neither of you may be a qualified cohabitant until the married person has been living apart from his/her spouse for at least 4 of the previous 5 years.
+The Act also introduced a redress scheme for cohabiting couples including same-sex cohabiting couples in the event of the relationship ending.
+To be a qualified cohabitant for the scheme you must have been a cohabitant for at least 5 years, or for 2 years if you have a child with your partner.
+If one of you is still married, then neither of you may be a qualified cohabitant until the married person has been living apart from their spouse for at least 4 of the previous 5 years.

 Cohabiting couples (whether same sex or opposite sex) are not treated in the same way as married couples or civil partners for tax purposes.